UoB-COMSM0166/2025-group-17/README.md

 *Table 3.
 Iteration of 2.5D collision detection*

-In addition to the 2.5 effects on collisions, we aimed to make object movements feel more natural by adding physical effects.
-We improved the player’s movement by adding friction (`#friction`) and inertia through acceleration (`#acceleration`), resulting in smoother and more responsive controls.
-Instead of abrupt stops, the player now decelerates gradually when input ceases, thanks to the `applyFriction()` method.
-We also enhanced item drops by controlling their velocity with gravity (`#gravity`) and bounce (`#bounce`) mechanics, making them fall and rebound more realistically.
-The `#handleGroundCollision()` method ensures items settle naturally by reducing their bounce velocity until they come to rest.
+In addition to the 2.5D effects on collisions, we made object movements feel more natural by adding physical effects.
+We improved player movement by adding friction (`#friction`) and inertia through acceleration (`#acceleration`), making controls smoother and more responsive.
+Instead of stopping suddenly, the player now gradually slows down when no input is given, thanks to the `applyFriction()` method.
+We also improved item drops by controlling their velocity with the value of gravity (`#gravity`) and bounce (`#bounce`), making them fall and bounce more realistically.
+The `#handleGroundCollision()` method reduces the item's bounce speed until they come to rest.

 #### 4.3 Sound effects
 While not listed as one of our challenges in the plan, another challenges we encountered was how to manage background music and sound effects dynamically across rooms and gameplay states.
 For example, each level had a different background track, and certain moments like pausing the game required special audio effects (e.g., low-pass “telephone” filter).
 We also wanted to avoid overlapping or abrupt changes in audio playback when transitioning between levels or states.